Exercise For Diabetes Mellitus

 The benefits of regular exercise in diabetes are several:

-• Improvements in glycosylated hemoglobin: Glycosylated hemoglobin, or hemoglobin A1C, shows the status of glucose levels over the previous three-month period.
+• Improvements in glycosylated hemoglobin: Glycosylated hemoglobin, or hemoglobin A1c (HgA1c), shows the impact of glucose levels over the previous three-month period.
 People with type-1 diabetes experience positive effects from exercise similar to those experienced by people with type-2 diabetes.
-However, in those with type-1 diabetes, the changes are entirely dependent on insulin doses and diet.
+However, in those with type-1 diabetes, the changes in HgA1c are entirely dependent on insulin doses and diet.

 • Improved circulation: Microscopically, a muscle that has been exercised regularly has an increase in the number of very small vessels (called capillaries) compared to a muscle that has not been exercised.
 An increase in capillary density allows more blood flow to active muscle which, in turn, increases the efficiency of glucose metabolism.